Kunlong1994/lab3/Lab-#4.md

 **a.
 What resistance values do you see from your force sensor?**
 **b.
 What kind of relationship does the resistance have as a function of the force applied? (e.g., linear?)**
+**c.
+Can you change the LED fading code values so that you get the full range of output voltages from using your Flex sensor?

 ## Part C. Writing to the LCD
 Let's use your LCD screen to display some interesting information!
 There is a good deal of example code for playing with your LCD in the Arduino Examples: